 - Drug Shortages and Contract Management

 - Pharmacy Analytics

 - Pharmacy Benefits Management

 - Compliance and Accreditation

-The resident is expected to participate in a project that enhances the following learning objectives: developing research criteria, collecting and summarizing data, analyzing results and presenting the findings.
-To fulfill the requirement, the resident must complete a research project and write a research manuscript which must be in publishable format by completion of the residency.
-It is strongly encouraged that the resident presents the results of their research at ASHP Midyear or ASHP Summer meeting.
+The resident participates in a longitudinal project that enhances the following learning objectives: developing research criteria, collecting and summarizing data, analyzing results and presenting the findings.
+To fulfill the requirement, the resident completes a research project and writes a research manuscript, which must be in publishable format by completion of the residency.
+Residents are encourages to present the results of their research at ASHP Midyear or ASHP Summer meeting.

-Each resident will earn an appointment with the UNC Eshelman School of Pharmacy as a Clinical Instructor and will serve as a TA in the Evidence Based Practice course in the fall semester.
-The resident will also be required to teach 1 to 2 didactic lectures in this course.
-The residents will also assist with precepting Doctor of Pharmacy candidates and Pharmacy Practice residents during advanced required rotations.
-The resident is also required to present a one 45 minute ACPE- approved continuing education seminar.
+Each resident is appointed as a Clinical Instructor within the UNC Eshelman School of Pharmacy and serves as a teaching assistant in the Evidence Based Practice course in the fall semester.
+The resident also teaches 1 to 2 didactic lectures in this course.
+The resident also precepts Doctor of Pharmacy candidates and PGY1 residents during advanced required rotations.
+The resident presents a single, 45-minute ACPE-approved continuing education seminar.

-The resident will be required to complete three, 1-week staffing blocks throughout the year in addition to every third weekend.
+The resident completes three, 1-week staffing blocks throughout the year in addition to every third weekend.

-Residents are encouraged to attend the ASHP Midyear Clinical Meeting (December) as well as the UNC Residency Symposium in May.
+Residents are encouraged to attend the ASHP Midyear Clinical Meeting (December) as well as the UNC Research in Education and Practice Symposium in May.
 Other possible meeting’s include attendance at either the ASHP Leadership Meeting (October), ACCP Meeting (November) or ASHP Summer Meeting (June).